Passing on Wealth to Children, Causes and Trusts

 Maybe you've been putting money into your 401(k) since you started working.
 Or perhaps you have substantial assets—these might include homes and other major property, a portfolio of investments that have been growing over time or savings that you've been building for decades.

 Making sure your wealth goes to the people, organizations or causes of your choosing is a challenge anyone with any amount of assets may face.
-Following some best practices for passing on wealth can help ensure you leave behind the legacy you want.
+Following some best practices for estate planning can help ensure you leave behind the legacy you want.

 One of the biggest mistakes people make when passing on wealth is underestimating their assets.
 Even if you don't consider yourself a wealthy person, there may be more to your asset base than you think.